cubiclesoft/ultimate-web-scraper/README.md

 Offline Downloading
 -------------------

-Included with Ultimate Web Scraper Toolkit is an example script to download a website starting at a specified URL.
-The script is located at [offline_download_example.php](offline_download_example.php).
+Included with Ultimate Web Scraper Toolkit is an [example script](offline_download_example.php) to download a website starting at a specified URL.
 The script demonstrates bulk concurrent downloading and processing of HTML, CSS, images, Javascript, and other files almost like a web browser would do.

 Example usage: